 Payers often reject claims because their systems or staff believe the care provided was not medically necessary.
 Different payers use several different denial and CARC & RARC codes to indicate medical necessity, and will often request medical records, proof of prior authorization, or both to be submitted.
 These documents are tedious to get, time consuming to validate, and cannot be automatically submitted.
+Substrate is perfect for medical necessity review automation.

 Substrate makes it possible to automate the process of detecting, validating and submitting medical records or prior authorization documents without human intervention.
 Substrate also detects medical records requests while they're still pending and appeals them automatically before you get a denial, and tracks visits requiring prior authorization so you prevent a medical necessity denial, as well as tracks appeals so you can tell if you got paid, or see trends in real time.
 Some sample denial , CARC, RARC, or Closure codes are below: